microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/Enhanced_Configuration_Mode/README.md

 ## Concept

-In Enhanced Configuration Mode, the MTCH9010 device can be configured using the UART communication protocol.
+In Enhanced Configuration mode, the MTCH9010 device can be configured using the UART communication protocol.
 To enter in this configuration mode, the following settings should be done on the MTCH9010 configuration pins:
 - The SYS_LK pin should be set to high (disabled)
 - The CFG_EN pin should be set to low (enabled)
 - The UART_EN pin should be set to low (enabled)